CartoDB/carto-vl/docs/guides/06-introduction-to-animation.md

 Using CARTO VL you can make animated maps of points, lines, and polygons using the [`animation`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsanimation) expression.

-**Note:**
-While the expression name *animation* is inspired by another [CARTO technology](https://carto.com/animation/) for temporal mapping, the two are not equal.
-When creating temporal maps with CARTO VL, always refer to this documentation.

 ### Animation expression

 The general syntax for animating data in CARTO VL is: